 Joining a Session

-Even though participants join a CodeTogether session through a browser, they get a full-fledged IDE experience.
+When participants join a CodeTogether session through a browser, they still get a full-fledged IDE experience.

 Customizing the IDE Experience